vnctwong/cafedesk-server/project-planning/Vincent's notes.md

 - where to call count for tags
 - how to call count for tags

+# mememe
+- interest in using data as a link between users /

 # deployment fixes (netlify branch)
 - navbar on top of chrome browser
 - landscape mode sizing